anderping/Loan-Approval-Prediction/README.md

 **Evaluation**: Submissions are evaluated using the Area under ROC Cruve.

 <ins>**Final result**</ins>: AUC of ***0.86327*** obtained in test data using ***CatBoostClassifier***.

+To see the notebook open the following file:

+    src > Loan Approval Prediction.ipynb